 In accordance with Illinois Compiled Statutes, an actuarial experience review is to be performed at least once every three years to determine the adequacy of actuarial assumptions regarding the mortality, retirement, disability, employment, turnover, interest and earnable compensation of the members and beneficiaries of the System.
-An experience review was last performed for the period from July 1, 2012 to June 30, 2015 resulting in the adoption of new assumptions as of June 30, 2016.
+An experience review was last performed for the period from July 1, 2015 to June 30, 2018 resulting in the adoption of new assumptions as of June 30, 2019.
+Assumptions changes include changes to the investment returns, rate of inflation, mortality and others as detailed in the Required Supplementary Information of this CAFR.